ksons/gltf-walker/README.md

 walker(json, {
   buffers: function (buffer, id) {
-    console.log(buffer._buffer); // Only set if buffer is defined as data URL },
+    console.log(buffer._buffer); // Only set if buffer is defined as data URL console.log(buffer._uri); // Only set if buffer is not a data URL and baseURL is defined },
   materials: function (material, id) {